Soft Coated Wheaten Terrier vs Sloughi: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Soft Coated Wheaten Terrier and Sloughi.
 Soft Coated Wheaten Terrier requires moderate to high (1 hour daily) levels of exercise and engagement, while Sloughi needs high (1-2 hours daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because the two breeds have similar activity levels, the time commitment is comparable — other criteria should decide.
 Soft Coated Wheaten Terrier owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Sloughi.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Soft Coated Wheaten Terrier and Sloughi.
 Soft Coated Wheaten Terrier has low (single coat) grooming needs, while Sloughi requires low maintenance.
 Professional grooming costs reflect these differences: Soft Coated Wheaten Terrier owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Sloughi.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Keep up with brushing, bathing, nails, and dental care at home; professional grooming supplements rather than replaces these.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners